Learn how to quickly view your to-dos by enabling Things’ widgets.

 - Plus Button: You can hide the

 +button entirely, or adjust where it saves new to-dos.
-By default, they go to the Inbox.
-You can change this to the current list (which you see in the widget).
-Simply tap and hold the widget, choose Edit, and change the “Plus Button” setting.
+By default, they go to the Inbox and the button is blue.
+You can change this to the current list (which you see in the widget), and the button will turn grey.
+Simply edit the widget, and change the “Plus Button” setting.

-- Appearance: The appearance of the widgets can be set independently of the Things main app, and the Display settings of your device.
+- Appearance (iOS/iPadOS-only): The appearance of the widgets can be set independently of the Things main app, and the Light/Dark settings of your device.
 Go to Things → Settings → Appearance → Widgets to adjust it.

 If you would like to execute a more complex Things action, you can create a widget for Apple Shortcuts.
 You can either execute a Things action from it, embed Things in a more complex workflow, or even run a Things URL.